ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 ![Service Discovery](/Images/central/connect-aws-gateway/aws-discovery-agent_v2.png)

-The AWS Discovery Agent discovers newly created, previously undiscovered REST APIs, as well as changes to the APIs stage(s), which then updates the logging that enables the Traceability Agent (see below).
+The AWS Discovery Agent discovers newly created, previously undiscovered REST APIs, as well as changes to the API's stages, which then updates the logging that enables the Traceability Agent (see below).

 The agent only publishes APIs that pass the tagging criteria that is configured in the agent configuration file, see [Discover APIs](/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1/).
 The agent will use the tags which are associated with the stage that is associated with the API.